Millennial Expectations and Search Behavior Trends with Google’s Gary Illyes

 - Construct your pages for search — A page that’s not designed for users will hurt you most with your users, because they won’t like it, hit the back button and leave you.

 - Optimize for information you don’t have.

 - Send all your visitors to other sites (referring to affiliate sites).

 - Rely solely on widely available data — You’re not the first to think of aggregating lyrics or listing all the phone numbers.
 If you’re in that business, you have to provide more.

 How many of you ask this question at the end of the day: How many visitors have I had today?
 That’s the wrong question.
 You want to ask: How many visitors did I help today?

 Q&A with Gary Illyes

 Question: Is it important to remove thin content for the Panda penalty?

 Panda isn’t a penalty.
 Removing thin content will just decrease your ranking even more.
 You want to overwhelm the site with thick content to satisfy users’ desire for information.
-If you have poor content and spammy UGC, feel free to remove it.
+If you have poor content and spammy UGC, then feel free to remove it.
 Spending time assessing what’s thin content on your site?
-Instead, spend it creating rich content users will love.
+Instead, spend it writing quality content that users will love.